lhvubtqn/optimised-lambda-architecture/README.md

 ## Architecture

-The abstract architecture with used technologies is shown below:
+The abstract architecture with used technologies is shown as below:
 ![Architecture](./images/architecture.png)
 The architecture includes:

 - **Kafka**: The message broker, where services or devices data are sent to.
 Those data will then be pushed to **HDFS** for later batch processing, sent to **Streaming Layer** for immediate processing and result.

 - **HDFS**: Distributed, fault tolerant file system.
-Kafka raw messages (raw data) & batch processing result are stored here.
+Kafka raw messages (raw data) & batch processing result are sent to here.
 This technology is chosen because it fits perfectly with Apache Spark.

 - **Batch Layer**: Apache Spark Core.
 This layer is scheduled to load all raw data from HDFS, dedupes and processes them periodically.
 The result will be sent to a known folder on HDFS and will replace all the old data in that folder.
 These data will then be used to correct the result produced by **Streaming Layer**.